threatHNTR/hunt-resources/resources.md

 ### TaHiTI (Targeted Hunting integrating Threat Intelligence)

-The TaHiTI methodology for threat hunting is created with real hunting practice in mind and provides organization with a standardized and repeatable approach to their hunting investigations.
-The methodology uses 3 phases and 6 steps and integrates threat intelligence throughout its execution.
-These 3 phases are “initialize” (process input), “hunt” (the execution phase) and “finalize” (process output).
-Organizations can use the TaHiTI methodology to connect the threat hunting process to other processes, especially the threat intelligence process.
-TaHiTI is based on practical experience and aggregates existing resources into a single comprehensible methodology.
+The TaHiTI methodology aims to enhance the practice of threat hunting by offering organizations a standardized and repeatable approach to their investigations.
+It incorporates threat intelligence throughout its execution, employing three distinct phases and six steps.
+These phases, namely "initialize," "hunt," and "finalize," enable organizations to seamlessly connect the threat hunting process with other relevant processes, particularly the threat intelligence process.
+TaHiTI draws upon practical experience and consolidates existing resources into a comprehensive methodology.

-TaHiTI is supported by the "MaGMa for threat hunting tool", which can be used to provide insight into the results of the process and guidance for improvement.
-Organizations already using the MaGMa use case framework will be able to easily integrate the threat hunting and security monitoring processes.

 https://www.betaalvereniging.nl/en/safety/tahiti/
 https://www.betaalvereniging.nl/wp-content/uploads/DEF-TaHiTI-Threat-Hunting-Methodology.pdf